Ingraham Weekly Bulletin

 - A fun, safe night of connection at Senior Spree following graduation

 If you’ve already donated, thank you for helping make these moments possible.
-If you haven’t had a chance yet, we invite you to join the families by making a donation today.
+If you haven’t had a chance yet, we invite you to join the families by making a Senior Event Fundraising donation today.

 Many employers will match charitable gifts, so please check if your donation can be doubled through your company’s matching gift program.